kojiromike/docker-magento/README.md

 ## How do we set it up?

 Docker has a nice tool for orchestrating multiple containers for dev environments called [fig](http://fig.sh/).
 I defined a fig file that builds and connects the aforementioned containers from its Dockerfile in each of the directories named after the service: _nginx_, _php_, _mysql_, _data_, _fs_.
 So just run `fig up`.
-Fig will create images named:

 ## How do I get to my data?